 I don't even know how to really get you to sort through all of this except to use your own basic, simple common sense.

-And how incestuous this relationship is, the lobbyist establishment, the media establishment, the Democratic Party establishment, Republican Party establishment, the globalist establishment.
+The lobbyist establishment, the media establishment, the Democratic Party establishment, Republican Party establishment, the globalist establishment.

 I mean, it is as bad a conspiracy that is being exposed every day.

-Now, with all the news out there today, I doubt most people are hearing that Bill Clinton accepted a million dollar check from Cutter.
+Now, with all the news out there today, I doubt most people are hearing that Bill Clinton accepted a million-dollar check from Cutter.

-Or Hillary Clinton's not so fond of the gay community.
+By the way, raping women is legal in Qatar, or Hillary Clinton's not so fond of the gay community.

 I guess that's going to get buried too, because that's exactly what the Clintons wanted, which is why I'm very suspicious about the timing of all of these women coming out in one day against Donald Trump.